rbrands/streamlit-example/README.md

 - How to host a Streamlit-App easily in Azure via App Service
 - Usage of very simple authentication.
 - Usage of Azure services e.g. Blob-storage with the Python SDK.
+- Streamlit File Uploader to blob storage
-- Pythen/Streamlit development mit GitHub Codespaces
+- Python/Streamlit development mit GitHub Codespaces

 ## Setup
 Install Miniconda to create a virtual Python environment: https://conda.io/en/latest/miniconda.html